Success of Twin Metals copper mine hinges on holding every last drop of tainted water

 The Twin Metals design calls for stacking semi-dry or "filtered" tailings, not a classic dam.
 The stack would hold about half the processing waste, growing in time to 130 feet, towering over the treetops.
 The concern is that precipitation could resaturate the tailings and potentially overwhelm efforts to prevent leaks, mudslides or slumps.

-In a recent webcast sponsored by Save the Boundary Waters, Steven Emerman of Malach Consulting, a specialist in groundwater and mining, said the proposed tailings mound is more like a slope-walled dam than a stack of dry material.
+In a recent webcast sponsored by Friends of the Boundary Waters Wilderness, Steven Emerman of Malach Consulting, a specialist in groundwater and mining, said the proposed tailings mound is more like a slope-walled dam than a stack of dry material.
 It should be considered a dam, he said.

 "A failure of this dam, which they won't call a dam, would be the release of 96 million metric tons of tailings into Birch Lake," he said.
 Emerman said the first time he read through the Twin Metals mine plan he "started choking."